felipewom/vite-react-ts-shadcnui/README.md

-# Vite React TypeScript ShadcnUI
+# Vite React TypeScript ShadcnUI Boilerplate

+## Project Purpose:

-This project uses the cutting-edge web development project that combines the power of Vite, React, TypeScript, and ShadcnUI to create stunning and highly performant web applications.
+This project is a boilerplate for building modern web applications with Vite, React, TypeScript, and ShadcnUI.

-This project serves as a foundation for developers seeking to build modern, responsive, and visually appealing web applications with ease.
+It provides a solid foundation for developers to create stunning and highly performant web applications with ease.

 ## Features: